Unemployment Rate by Country 2026 — Complete Global Rankings

 Unemployment rates vary enormously across the world, from below 1% in some Gulf and East Asian economies to over 25% in parts of Southern Africa and the Middle East.
 The global average unemployment rate is approximately 6.4% in 2026, though this masks huge variation in how countries define and measure unemployment.
 Advanced economies generally have more comprehensive labor force surveys, while developing countries may have large informal sectors not captured in official statistics.

 Low official unemployment doesn't necessarily mean a healthy labor market — it may reflect high underemployment, informal work, or discouraged workers who have stopped looking for jobs.
 Conversely, moderate unemployment in countries with strong safety nets may simply reflect workers taking longer to find suitable employment.
-Youth unemployment (ages 15-24) is typically two to three times the overall rate and is a critical indicator of social stability, particularly in the Middle East and North Africa.
+Youth unemployment (ages 15–24) is typically two to three times the overall rate and is a critical indicator of social stability, particularly in the Middle East and North Africa, where youth account for a disproportionately large share of the population.

 | # | Country | Unemployment Rate |